lichtteil/local_luftdaten/README.md

 ### Rounding and offset

-Use [Template Sensors](https://www.home-assistant.io/integrations/template/) to round the values or to give them a offset.
+Use [Template Sensors](https://www.home-assistant.io/integrations/template/) to round the values or to give them an offset.

 ```
 sensor:
   - platform: template